ericwastaken/rw_trelloreport/README.md

 You must edit the following keys:

 - **id** is the Trello id for the board you'll be reporting from.
 See "How to find the Board and List IDs" further down in this document.
+  - Board id looks something like this: `5242dbcb52hed1ff1752fdac` (note, this id is not real.)
 - **urlId** is the Trello Url id for the board you'll be reporting from.
 See "How to find the Board and List IDs" further down in this document.
+  - URL id looks something like this: `a9bcPt5B` (note, this value is not real.)

 Optionally, you may also edit: